Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/tea/03_alex_prime.en.md

       of the time, while at least two DPS are guaranteed to adjust (with all four DPS potentially having to adjust) with the TTD/HHD strat <em>all</em>
       the time, leading to more points of error.</p>
+      <p>The melee-swap strat also establishes exactly <em>who</em> adjusts in
+      the event the Enumerations do not start out balanced, reducing the number of players that potentially have to adjust from four to two.</p>
       <p>This also means that if you are D1 or D2, and you have four people on
       your side, you are the one that needs to swap to the other side <em>
       (because your counterpart has already swapped, but you haven't)</em>.</p>